 In 2019, Amazon surpassed Google and Apple to become the world’s most valuable brand.
 Now at 280.5 billion in revenue, Amazon is leading the market.
 But it’s still quicker to pick something up at the mall.
 Why do an increasing number of people choose Amazon?

-For starters, Amazon is easier and more convenient.
-And they provide useful information such as product reviews.
+For starters, Amazon is simple to use and more convenient.
+Plus, they make it easier to find what you want, read product information, see prices, and order it conveniently from your computer, tablet, or phone.
 So, why not use some of their strategies in your manufacturing firm?
 It’s possible.
 But if your products are complex and configurable, you solve that problem first.
 A solution for this is Configure, Price, Quote software, known as CPQ.

 5 Tips for Evaluating CPQ Software